thomasbryk/4806_Project/README.md

 ## Weekly Scrums
 - GitHub Issues will be used to document weekly scrums, and will be linked here each week.

+## Yarn Install for client
+- https://classic.yarnpkg.com/en/docs/install/#windows-stable to get it started, run from webapp/bookstore with yarn start